supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex03_Scheduled_Query.md

 ### Task 2: Edit your new rule

+In this task, you will modify the New CloudShell User rule in Microsoft Sentinel by configuring automated responses.

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

 1. Select your Microsoft Sentinel Workspace.